mnichols08/colt-steele/javascript-algorithms-and-data-structures-masterclass/notes/section-02.md

 These rules of thumb are consequences of the definition of big O notation.

 ## Contants Do Not Matter
+## Smaller Terms Do Not Matter

+# Big O Shorthands
+- Analyzing complexity with big O can get complicated
+- There are several rules of thumb that can help
+- These rules won't ALWAYS work, but are a helpful starting point

 ## Recap
 - To analyze the performance of an algorithm, we use Big O Notation.